 - Step 2

 - For each Node_name (Column A) which has a Filespace_type (Column D) starting with API:, look up that Node_name in the Summary tab's Column E (Entity).
 There will be dupes, you want to take the largest backup Bytes (Column L) from each grouping.
-(Please note that Column E is in MB and needs to be converted)
+(Please note that Column E is in MiB and needs to be converted)

 - Number of Nodes: From the (new for this release) Node tab

 - Number of Files: Sum of Column E, Occupancy tab.
-Please note that this is inclusive of offsite (Copypool) and is derived from Column E in Occupancy Tab (Copypool is Offsite, Tapepool is Onsite) - Please note that number of Jobs can be deduced from (Number of Rows in Summary tab - 1)
+Please note that this is inclusive of offsite (Copypool) and is derived from Column E in Occupancy Tab (Copypool is Offsite, Tapepool is Onsite) - Please note that the number of Jobs can be deduced from (Number of Rows in Summary tab - 1)

 Environmental Topology Slide (Slide 3)

-This slide provides an overall picture of how OS’s are distributed in the environment and breakdown by capacity of specific TSM Domains (limited to 28 entries)
+This slide provides an overall picture of how OS’s are distributed in the environment and breakdown by the capacity of specific TSM Domains (limited to 28 entries)

 The "Capacity per Domain Name" table shows the distribution of capacity across the environment.
-This is based on the Domain Names and is presented in GB's not percentages in descending order (capping at 14 table rows on the slide).
+This is based on the Domain Names and is presented in GiB's, not percentages in descending order (capping at 14 table rows on the slide).
 Leveraging information from the Nodes tab, we find the total capacity for each Domain Name (which is in the Occupancy tab listed by Node_Name).

 Here is how this is calculated: